Opening chapters are more than plot. They must create the character and her world while preparing the reader for what’s ahead.

 Creating an engaging first line

 An engaging first line is one that captures the reader’s interest.
 Sounds simple, but this is the part that trips most writers because what captures a reader’s interest is subjective.
-It’s also difficult because the writer already knows where the scene is going so many writers stuggle to get enough distance from the subject to see if the first line is truly engaging.
+It’s also difficult because the writer already knows where the scene is going so many writers struggle to get enough distance from the subject to see if the first line is truly engaging.

 Gerke further explains that effective opening lines fall into four categories: Striking, profound, funny, mysterious. (p.
 197)